KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 Trade-off:

 More information could mean more anxiety.
 I scoped to status and action, not raw case data.
 Robert doesn't need to see the AI risk score.
 He needs to know what's needed from him.
+Client-facing flows are designed to WCAG 2.1 AA standards given the age profile of private wealth clients.

 Design Decision 2: Give the Advisor a Real Dashboard, Not a Notification